 The Planner walks your through four sections.
 The more data you include, the more accurate your results may be.
 You can also include outside retirement assets or income.
-While you need to enter your personal information, the Planner does the calculations and projections for you.
+Once you enter your personal information, the Planner does the calculations and projections for you.

-When done, the Planner creates a personalized report showing how long your retirement savings may last.
+The Planner then creates a personalized report showing how long your retirement savings may last.
 You'll also get a retirement score.
 This shows whether you're on track to meet your retirement goal.
-If not, you'll get recommendations to help close the gap.
+If not, it will provide recommendations to help you close the gap.

 Want to access the Planner?
 Go to pepp.plannera.ca and click on the Member Login button in the upper right-hand corner of the page.
 Log in to your online PEPP account.
-On the PLANet home page, select the PEPP Retirement Planner from the Quick Links menu.
+On the online account home page, select the PEPP Retirement Planner from the Quick Links menu.